Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding

 \subsection{Definitions of New Parameters}

 We first define the \textit{relative dimension/intersection profile} (RDIP) of linear codes as follows. \begin{definition}[Relative Dimension/Intersection Profile] Let $\c_1 \subseteq \F_{q^m}^n$ be a linear code and $\c_2\subsetneqq\c_1$ be its subcode.
-Then, the $i$-th relative dimension/intersection profile (RDIP) of $\c_1$ and $\c_2$ is the greatest difference between dimensions of intersections, defined as
+Then, the $i$-th relative dimension/intersection profile ($i$-th RDIP) of $\c_1$ and $\c_2$ is the greatest difference between dimensions of intersections, defined as

-for $0 \leq i \leq n$. \end{definition} Next, we define the \textit{relative generalized Hamming weight} (RGHW) of linear codes as follows. \begin{definition}[Relative Generalized Rank Weight] Let $\c_1 \subseteq \F_{q^m}^n$ be a linear code and $\c_2\subsetneqq\c_1$ be its subcode.
-Then, the $i$-th relative generalized rank weight (RGRW) of $\c_1$ and $\c_2$ is defined by
+for $0 \leq i \leq n$. \end{definition} Next, we define the \textit{relative generalized rank weight} (RGRW) of linear codes as follows. \begin{definition}[Relative Generalized Rank Weight] Let $\c_1 \subseteq \F_{q^m}^n$ be a linear code and $\c_2\subsetneqq\c_1$ be its subcode.
+Then, the $i$-th relative generalized rank weight ($i$-th RGRW) of $\c_1$ and $\c_2$ is defined by

 for $0 \leq i \leq \dim (\c_1/\c_2)$. \end{definition}